kathool/SHELDONBOT/README.md

 # TQRTLEBOT
-Free auto answer and tweak menu for Edgenuity, developed by Tqrtle and Defy (De-y)
+Free auto answer and tweak menu for Edgenuity, developed by Tqrtle, Defy (De-y), and Grayden

 # Requirements
 - Tampermonkey Extention